Rugby union in Germany

-Rugby union in Germany is a moderately popular and growing sport with 124 men's clubs and 5 women's clubs competing in 4 men's and 1 women's national leagues.
+Rugby union in Germany is a growing sport with 124 men's clubs and 5 women's clubs competing in 4 men's and 1 women's national leagues.

 Governing body

 The German Rugby Federation (Deutscher Rugby-Verband or DRV), founded in 1900, is the governing body for all formats of rugby union in Germany, overseeing 12 regional unions.
 The DRV is a founding member of Fédération Internationale de Rugby Amateur Association Européenne de Rugby (FIRA-AER) (1934), affiliated with the International Rugby Board since 1999, and a member of the German Olympic Sport Federation.